Lexington Ave. Community Farm

-In addition to its network of gardens, Foodlink has helped facilitate an urban farm since 2012.
-The Lexington Avenue Urban Farm serves more than 60 families, many of which come from the local refugee population (Nepalese, Bhutanese and Somali), and sits on 1.33 acres of land at the corner of Lexington Avenue and Curlew Street in northwest Rochester.
+Foodlink has operated an urban farm in northwest Rochester since 2012.
+The Lexington Avenue Community Farm serves 65 families, most of which come from the local refugee population (Nepalese, Bhutanese, Burmese and Somali), and sits on 1.33 acres of land near the corner of Lexington Avenue and Curlew Street.
+The farm serves three main purposes as 1) a community garden; 2) a commercial growing operation; and 3) a play space.

 For several years, families in the Lyell-Otis and Edgerton neighborhoods of Rochester have rented raised beds to grow a wide array of crops.
 Through an initial connection with Mary’s Place Refugee Outreach Center, dozens of families — many of them with farming backgrounds — have been able to grow culturally appropriate foods to help increase healthy food access in a high-need area in northwest Rochester.

 Foodlink also grows produce for its various food-related programs.
 The farm includes an orchard of 30 fruit trees and field beds that help support Foodlink’s Curbside Market and the Foodlink Community Kitchen.
 We also have an apiary with bee hives, which produce delicious honey!